carotene/carotene-docs/manual/backend_interoperate.rst

 Publishing to a channel
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you perform a ``POST`` query to ``http(s)://mycaroteneserver/api/channels/mychannel/messages`` with the parameter ``message`` you will publish that message into the channel.
+If you perform a ``POST`` query to ``http(s)://mycaroteneserver/api/channels/mychannel/messages`` with the parameter ``message``, you will publish that message into the channel.

 Retrieving a list to subscribed channels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Performing a ``GET`` request to ``http(s)://mycaroteneserver/api/channels`` you can retrieve a list of the channels the server is subscribed to.
+By performing a ``GET`` request to ``http(s)://mycaroteneserver/api/channels`` you can retrieve a list of the channels the server is subscribed to.

-The list will be equivalent to what what is specified in the configuration.
-So, if you have in configuration an option like:
+The list will be equivalent to what is specified in the configuration.
+So, if you have in your configuration an option like

 .. code-block:: erlang